 I was hoping he could find something that would cause the headaches and neck pain so, I go the that appointment.

-The stomatologist listened carfully, talk notes and then he examined me.
+The stomatologist listened carfully, took some notes and then he examined me.

 It’s pretty brutal!
 He puts on a rubber glove then sticks his hand in my mouth and starts shaking it, twisting my jaws, pulling them apart & always asking if that was hurting and hell yes, that was hurting, but not enough to suggest any jaw related issue.